sveinbjornt/ManDrake/README.md

 > **Do I look all rancid and clotted?
 You look at me, Jack.
 Eh?
 Look, eh?
 And I drink a lot of water, you know.
 I'm what you might call a water man, Jack - that's what I am.
 And I can swear to you, my boy, swear to you, that there's nothing wrong with my bodily fluids.
 Not a thing, Jackie.**

-Here's **Group Captain Lionel Mandrake** from Kubrick's wonderful [*Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb*](http://www.imdb.com/title/tt0057012/) along with Brigadier General Jack D. Ripper, memorably rendered by Sterling Hayden:
+Here's **Group Captain Lionel Mandrake** from Kubrick's wonderful [*Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb*](http://www.imdb.com/title/tt0057012/) in the company of Brigadier General Jack D. Ripper.

 <img src="images/mandrake_captain.jpg" alt="Group Captain Lionel Mandrake">